-Argentina: Party Hearty And Ski Spectacular Snowfields -
+Ski Resorts in Argentina: Party Hearty And Ski Spectacular Snowfields

-Las Lenas is the most extreme of the Argentinean mountain resorts and known for its lift accessed back country with steep pitches, deep powder snow and some seriously white knuckle runs.
-The vertical drop at Las Lenas is 1200 metres, or 1.2 kilometres and the resort has 230 hectares of inbound skiable terrain.
+Las Lenas is the most extreme of the Argentinean mountain resorts and known for its lift-accessed back country with steep pitches, deep powder snow and some seriously white knuckle runs.
+The vertical drop at Las Lenas is 1200 meters, or 1.2 kilometers and the resort has 230 hectares of inbound skiable terrain.

 The resort town of Bariloche further south is an alpine tourist Mecca on the shores of a lake with the Andres thrusting skyward.
 It’s a modern town akin to Aspen, but with a European influence and feel.
 There’s an airport making Bariloche easily accessible from Buenos Aires.
 Some of the country’s finest lodge and hotel resorts are found in Bariloche and from there, it’s possible to ski a number of resorts including Cerro Catedral.

-The alpine region of Villa La Angostura is home to Cerro Bayo ski and snowboard area, which offers 200 hectares of terrain complete with tree runs.
+The alpine region of Villa La Angostura is home to the Cerro Bayo ski and snowboard area, which offers 200 hectares of terrain complete with tree runs.
 You won’t find the lift queues of Catedral at Bayo.
-The mountain has a 700 metre vertical drop, 23 runs and 12 lifts.
+The mountain has a 700-metre vertical drop, 23 runs and 12 lifts.
 Around 40 percent of the resort is intermediate and 35 percent advanced.